ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 An Adapter is running on this edge which installs all the dependencies required for training the model.
 - Go to the portals and click on *TrainingPortal* and follow the steps mentioned in the [**USAGE**](#usage-1) to train the model.
 - Once, the model is trained it is ready to be tested.

-- Testing on the same machine:
-  - Stop the Training Edge : **CTRL-C**
-  - Create a new Directory and navigate to that Directory.
-  - Navigate to Edges on the Platform and Install *MLEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.
-  An Adapter is running on this edge which installs all the dependencies required for testing the model.
-  - Go to the portals and click on *TestingPortal* and follow the steps mentioned in the [**USAGE**](#usage-1) to test the model.

- - Testing on the different machine:
-   - Open a Terminal on your Machine.
-   - Create a new Directory and navigate to that Directory.
-   - Navigate to Edges on the Platform and Install *MLEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.
-   An Adapter is running on this edge which installs all the dependencies required for testing the model.
-   - Go to the portals and click on *TestingPortal* and follow the steps mentioned in the [**USAGE**](#usage-1) to test the model.

 ## Usage